 Animal Protein and Fat

-If a practitioner is saying that you shouldn’t eat a lot of animal protein or avoid fat all together and eat more carbs because you have the ApoE4 gene mutation, this is a broad generalization and irresponsible advice.
+If a practitioner is saying that you shouldn’t eat a lot of animal protein or avoid fat altogether and eat more carbs because you have the ApoE4 gene mutation, this is a broad generalization and irresponsible advice.

 The brain needs lots of animal protein and fat.
 It cannot make nor transmit neurotransmitters properly without them.
 You will be putting yourself at much greater risk for other conditions by eating too many carbs.
 Additionally, cholesterol is essential for proper brain function, needed for synapse formation, neurotransmission, and the myelin sheath.
 Human brains contain nearly 25 percent of all the cholesterol in the body.

-Even if the gene mutation truly increases the risk for these conditions, it doesn’t mean that you have to cut out animal protein and fat all together.
-You can still eat plenty of animal protein, but eat leaner cuts.
+Even if the gene mutation truly increases the risk for these conditions, it doesn’t mean that you have to cut out animal protein and fat altogether.
+You can still eat plenty of animal protein but eat leaner cuts.

 It’s not animal protein that is the problem.
 It is the fat.
 So eat lower fat.
 Eat lean cuts of meat and fish, but no bacon or ribs.

-Stay away from concentrates sources of saturated fat like coconut oil, butter, ghee, and fish oil.
+Stay away from concentrated sources of saturated fat like coconut oil, butter, ghee, and fish oil.